scoconno/scoconno.github.io/Teaching/Intro/5/Handout.md

 ## Introduction

 Study last week's handout.
-We'll look at 3 theories or groups of theories.
-My goal in this handout to explain the theories.
-You can turn to the textbook for objections.
+Recall that there are 3 ethical theories.
+In this handout, I will provide some further details about these theories.
+The textbook contains a fuller explanation as well as objections.

 ## Consequentialism